finfee-ai/nav-data-dump/README.md

 Automated daily scraper for Indian mutual fund NAV data from AMFI (Association of Mutual Funds in India).

-Builds a free, self-maintained historical NAV database — no third-party API dependency.
+Builds a free, self-maintained historical NAV database —no third-party API dependency.

 ## What It Does